 As I was preparing to write the story on Upton Chamber, I discovered that the town had recently purchased the property it resides on.
 For quite a while the town had been petitioning to buy the land to preserve the chamber.
 The town used Community Preservation Act money to purchase the property form the owner Gerald P. Guccione of Warwick , R.I..
 The chamber has now been gated by the town while they work out plans to develop the 7.5 acres into a public park.

 My thoughts on the matter are mixed.
 I always believe that sites like these should be owned and preserved by the towns or states, but fear what will happen when they are made easily accessible by the general public.
 I prefer that property like this is open to the public but known only to those who take the time to search for them.
 We’ll just have to wait and see what develops in the near future.

 Upton Chamber Mystery Gallery

 For more information about Upton Chamber:

-Posted in Ancient New England, Cave, Legends & Folklore, Subterranean and tagged ancient, cave, Chamber, monk, monks cave, strange new england, Upton, Upton Chamberwith no comments yet.
+Posted in Ancient New England, Cave, Legends & Folklore, Subterranean and tagged ancient, cave, Chamber, Folklore of New England, Legends of New England, monk, monks cave, new england folklore, strange new england, Upton, Upton Chamberwith no comments yet.